abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-2/index.md

 title: How to Get Rich (without getting lucky) pt.
 2
 date: "2018-08-20T22:06:03.284Z"
 tags: [tweetstorm, naval]
-description: Part two of the Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky".
+description: Part two of Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky".
 slug: "how-to-get-rich-without-getting-lucky-pt-2"
 coverImage: "./feynman.jpeg"
 ---

-Here is part two of the Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky" <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised post here)_</a>.
+Here is part two of Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky" <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised post here)_</a>.

-### Pick an industry where you can play long term games with long term people.
+### Pick an industry where you can play long-term games with long-term people.

 #### Play long-term games with long-term people